 Part I on OI, Mindfulness, and Chronic Illness with Dr. Paula DeMasi just scratched the surface.
-In this follow-up Webinar, we'll dig a bit into the science, and focus on tips and tools for more successfully negotiating chronic illness.
+In this follow-up Webinar we dug a bit into the science, and focused on tips and tools for more successfully negotiating chronic illness.
 All the good ideas: mindfulness, exercise, rest, diet -- all must be tailored to what is best for each individual.
-In this conversation we'll look at how to gauge 'what is best' so everyone has the best chance of improvement.JOIN THE CONVERSATION
+In this conversation we looked at how to gauge 'what is best' so everyone has the best chance of improvement.WATCH EPISODE 6 PART II

 For Danny Cohen, Nonviolent Communication (NVC) and mindfulness teacher, he finds that people long for and are nourished by connection - specifically connection with other people that presences our shared humanness